salihkaragoz/pose-residual-network-pytorch/README.md

 Muhammed Kocabas, Salih Karagoz, Emre Akbas.
 MultiPoseNet: Fast Multi-Person Pose Estimation using Pose Residual Network.
 In ECCV, 2018. https://arxiv.org/abs/1807.04067

+## Getting Started

 We just released only Pose Residual Network part of the paper.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+We are planing to share whole code after finishing.

 ### Prerequisites